The World Handicap System will launch on 2 November 2020.

 This page will be updated weekly to give you more information about the World Handicapping System and how it will affect you.

-The World Handicap System will launch in November 2020.
+The World Handicap System launched on the 2nd November 2020.
 It is designed to welcome more players, to make golf easier to understand and to give all golfers a handicap which is portable all around the world.

 Overview of the new WHS